 As my next holiday is still a few weeks away, I thought I might amuse myself by road-testing some Sydney walking apps.
-I was surprised how many are available, most of them free and most of them very good.
+I was surprised how many are available, most of them free and the content very good.

-I trialled these on my Samsung phone when possible, but if an Android version was not available, I used my husbands iPhone 5.
+I trialled these on my Samsung phone when possible, but if an Android version was not available, I used my husbands iPhone.

 Sydney Culture Walks